IvanDLar/MOVU-Docs/wiki/User Stories.md

 **Estimate**: 3 week

-## **US08 - Sellers register**
+## **US08 - salesmans register**

-As a manager I want to be able to register sellers so they can make sales.
+As a manager I want to be able to register salesmans so they can make sales.

 **Validation:**

-- VA081 - Form where managers can register seller from their car dealership.
+- VA081 - Form where managers can register salesman from their car dealership.
   - CR - Car Retails
-- VA082 - Seller can log in with the password and email given by the car dealership.
+- VA082 - salesman can log in with the password and email given by the car dealership.
   - CR - Car Retails

 **Priority**: High